 So yes, the Jag SS is a totally suitable replacement for a P for guys that want something short and P-sounding.

 One final note for the older bass players out there: Remember, the Jag SS is real cheap.
-This means if the neck agrees with you but the sound doesn't, break out the tools, hack up the guitar and throw in a P/J set of Bartolinis.
+This means if the neck agrees with you but the sound doesn't, break out the tools, hack up the guitar and throw in a P/J set of your choosing.
 Feel counts first before tone as far as I'm concerned.
 If the Jag feels right to you but you want better tone, hack up the Jag and make it sound good.
-True, the pickup set costs more than the guitar itself, but it's worth it to have great feel and great tone at the same time.
+It's worth it to have great feel and great tone at the same time.

 - The HSS guitar is not a good idea

 - List of 24.75" scale length guitars and other shorter models

 - Casio F105W and why I do wear it

 - What is the right way to adjust a truss rod at the heel?

 - What does a Fender Greasebucket tone circuit actually do?